ale-rt/install_plone_with_ansible_experiment/README.md

 ### Customizations

-Variables for this playbook can be customizaed by placing a YaML file inn the `etc/ansible` folder.
+Variables for this playbook can be customized by placing one (or more) YAML file in the `etc/ansible` folder.

 E.g.:
 ```yaml